 To Be Timed, or Not to Be Timed The Half-Century and the Medio Fondo follow the same course.
-Half-Century riders are not timed while Medio Fondo riders are chip-timed.
+Half-Century riders are not timed while Medio Fondo riders are timed and their results recorded.
 If you wish to ride 50 miles timed, please register for the Medio Fondo.

-A police escort in front and behind the entire group of riders will slowly lead the riders for 4.5 miles until just after the intersection of NM 599 and NM 14.
+Start Time The Half-Century riders have the option to launch in a group or by themselves.
+Half-Century riders are encouraged to join in the group start at 8:00am, riding out behind the timed Medio Fondo riders.
+This is a great way to kick off your ride with the fun and energy of the other riders in a safe, escorted group!
+A police escort in front and behind the entire group of riders will slowly lead the riders for 11 miles until just after the intersection of NM 599 and NM 14.
 At that point, the escort will pull over and everyone is free to go at their own pace.
-If you choose not to participate in the 8:15am rollout, please be aware that a group launch will be taking place at that time and plan accordingly.
+If you choose not to participate in the 8:00am rollout, please be aware that a group launch will be taking place at that time and plan accordingly.

 Helmets meeting CPSC standards are mandatory.
 In addition, each cyclist must carry a spare tube, a patch kit, pump or CO2 cartridges and basic tools.
 This ride is supported with 2 Food Stops.
 However, each rider should carry extra water.

 Course Time The average moderate rider should allow 4-5 hours to complete the course.
 The biggest challenge for the 50 mile rider will be Lamy Hill.
 Located on the return part of the loop about 5 miles from Galisteo, the steepest part is about 1/2 mile long.
 The moderate rider can probably take the climb in 15 minutes or less.
 Just keep pedaling!!
 The course and the start/finish venue close at 5:30pm when the route is swept for any remaining riders.

-- Galisteo - 23 miles
+Galisteo - 23 miles Cafe Fina- 37 miles